15 Best Authors Like Stephen King for Fans of Horror and Fantasy

 10. Scott Thomas

-When taking a closer look at Scott Thomas’s work history, you will find that he has written for Disney, which might not be known for horror, but Scott Thomas is!
+When taking a closer look at Scott Thomas’s work history, you’ll find that he’s not only a horror writer, he’s also written for Disney!
 He has written many books about characters stalked by something that goes “bump” in the night, most famously, Kill Creek.

 11. Jennifer McMahon

-If you like Stephen King because his books are set in small towns in New England, you should read books by Jennifer McMahon.
+If you love Stephen King’s novels that are set in small towns in New England, you’ll enjoy books by Jennifer McMahon.
 Jennifer McMahon bases many of her stories in Vermont and uses ghost tales to bring her novels to life, perfectly displayed in one of her most popular books, The Winter People.
 This captivating horror story will probably have you looking over your shoulder for a few days.

 12. C. J. Tudor